cfryerdev/redis-vehicles/README.md

 # Set Theory using Redis & Vehicles
 A sample redis hydrator using generic vehicle data.
+In thie example we have two files:

+- `_vehicles.json`: The vehicle database we will be searching.
+- `Loader.js`: Hydrates redis with sets based on the vehicle database.

 ## Getting Started